TheBetterOne/Missile-Wars/README.md

 #How to add your submission:

-Add submission file to directory.
-Add line to Tournament file.
+Add submission file to main directory.
+Add line to src\controller\Tournament.